fr1t2/qrlbutler/readme.md

 Rename `env.example.json` to `env.json` and fill in the details

+You get the token from the discord bot screen, click copy token under the bot name.

 ## 4. Install requirements

 Get on the latest version of node (v8+) and any dependencies required for puppeteer.